alombi/alombi/README.md

 I'm thinking about learning Fastify (Node framework), Go or Swift.
 I know a bit of Julia for some data science and math stuff.

 ## Projects
-These are my usable and stable projects:
+These are some of my usable and stable projects:
 * [earthquakes](https://github.com/alombi/earthquakes): A web app for checking latest earthquakes in Italy, with interactive maps;
 * [alombi.xyz](https://github.com/alombi/alombi.xyz): my personal website;
 * [nyx](https://github.com/alombi/nyx): a tweak for jailbroken iOS devices that adds four beatiful pill widgets on the lock screen